4 DAYS FROM $899

 Following your trek around the city, discover even more of what Hvar has to offer on an island tour, including a visit to Stari Grad Plain, a UNESCO World Heritage Site.
 You'll then return for lunch on your own and an afternoon to explore Hvar at your leisure.
 Active Feature: During your free time, enjoy swimming, snorkeling, or kayaking (weather permitting).
 Later, walk to Hvar Fortress, with entrance included so you can go to the top for the magnificent views.

 Cultural Connection: Before dinner, you’ll attend an informative lecture about the healthy Mediterranean diet and taste some local products.
-You'll cruise to Split during dinner this evening, docking overnight at the town center.
+You'll cruise to Split during dinner this evening.

 Revisit the Roman era at Diocletian’s Palace in Split